ziraserrano/100Devs-Journal/journal_log.md

 Side Note: In reference to finishing the articles, I felt like it was best I spent a majority of my time pushing forward in the lectures and reading the articles on my down time.
 I don't think putting off the lectures and learning materials with Leon for more than a couple days would benefit me and retaining all the information I'm learning.
 I'm also focused on catching up (but not rushing through any lessons either).

 ---

+### Day 62/100: July 16th, 2022

+**< Yesterday's Progress >**

+• Finished Class 07 + took a few class notes + a little active recall on new material. <br>

+**< Thoughts >**

+• Class 07 was nice.
+We touched a bit on networking and what to expect.
+We also learned how to make a responsive website with some practice.
+We went back and did some more code practice from previous lessons for active recall.
+It was a really productive class!<br>

+**< Today's Plan >**

+• Watch Independence Day movie for the assignment. <br>
+• Go through the css tricks article and do flexbox froggy. <br>
+• Code 3 media queries to make the 15 minutes of pain exercise from the previous lesson a responsive website. <br>
+• Start Class 08 lecture and take active recall notes on notion.<br>

+---